 If you’re reading this article, you’re most likely an emerging photographer who is considering following your passion and starting a photography business.
 Perhaps you’ve got a camera and a couple of lenses, but you’re wondering if that’s enough and what equipment you might need to make it as a professional.

-When it comes to getting started as a pro, you’re far better off spending your money on things like marketing and photography education, as opposed to dropping it all on pricey equipment.
-That being said, your equipment is at the heart of your photography business because you can’t photograph without it.
-So there is some baseline gear you will need to get started and be successful in your new business.
+When it comes to getting started as a pro, you’re far better off spending your money on foundational elements like photography education and marketing, as opposed to dropping it all on pricey equipment from the outset.
+Once established, your equipment is at the core of your photography business–you will have necessary tools, and there is baseline gear you will need to get started and be successful in your new business.

 Because the equipment needed for various genres of photography varies widely, we’re going to focus our discussion on wedding and portrait photography, the bread and butter of many working photographers.
 Here’s what you’ll need to get started: